hip-satomi/microbeSEG/README.md

 ![group selection](doc/group_selection.png)

-You can only see groups you are part of.
+You can only see groups you are a member of.
 You can only see and select projects, datasets, files, and training sets of the selected group.

 ### Training Data Creation and Annotation
 For creating new training data crops, files and a training set need to be selected.
 Open the training data menu with the corresponding button: